Syllabi and Teaching Schedules

 distributed to the class at June Orientation and complete a two-page essay that is due on the first day

 of class in the fall.
-In the summer of 2014, the students in HCOL 085 will read Michael Pollan's Cooked.
+In the summer of 2015, the students in HCOL 085 will read Anne Fadiman's The Spirit Catches You and You Fall Down.

 Here is a link to the essay question associated with this book.